Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Open an interactive SSH session') and resource (SSH session), specifying support for authentication methods and SSH config aliases.
-However, it doesn't explicitly differentiate from sibling tools like create_local_session or create_serial_session, which likely create different types of sessions.
+The description clearly states it opens an interactive SSH session and lists supported authentication methods.
+However, it does not explicitly differentiate from sibling tools like create_local_session or create_serial_session, though the SSH specificity provides implicit distinction.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.